bxparks/rpn83p/docs/FUTURE.md

     - We would also require substantial refactoring of the current menu system code.
     - Overall, it doesn't seem worth the effort.
-- root finder (i.e. SOLVE)
-    - one of the hallmarks of advanced HP calculators
-    - requires keystroke programming
-    - the TI-OS already provides a solver (`Solver`), maybe that is sufficient?
-- numerical integration
-    - another feature of advanced HP calculators
-    - depends on keystroke programming
-    - the TI-OS already provides an integrator (`fnInt`), is that enough?
 - matrices
     - I don't know how much matrix functionality is provided by TI-OS SDK.
     - Creating a reasonable user-interface in the RPN83P could be a challenge.